microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 Notice that ';' is used as the delimiter between each argument.

-To retrieve the arguments from the serialized string, developers will use ArgumentDeserializer to get the values from the argument string.
+To retrieve the arguments from the serialized string, developers will use AppNotificationContent::DeserializeArguments(String arguments) to get the values from the argument string as a map.

 Below is an example usage:
 ```c#